 - Was the grant of summary judgment in favor of Tri-City proper?

 - Was the grant of summary judgment in favor of Love Signs proper?

-On appeal, the court found that the claims against the sign company were barred by the 10-year statute of repose in Neb.
+On appeal, the Court found that the claims against Tri-City were barred by the 10-year statute of repose in Neb.
 Rev. Stat. § 25-223 (Reissue 2008).
-The action against the sign company was not commenced until March 20, 2011, which was more than 10 years after the May 1999 completion and installation of the sign.
-The husband did not present any evidence that the sign company fraudulently concealed information that prevented his timely filing of the action.
-The husband did not provide evidence that the sign company knew of a latent defect in the height of the sign before measurements were taken after the accident.
-Further, there was no evidence that the sign repair company breached a duty of reasonable care when it replaced lamps and ballasts within the lighted portion of the sign.
+The Court noted that the action against Tri-City was not commenced until March 20, 2011, which was more than 10 years after the May 1999 completion and installation of the sign.
+Durre did not present any evidence that Tri-City fraudulently concealed information that prevented his timely filing of the action.
+Moreover, Tri-City did not provide evidence that the latter knew of a latent defect in the height of the sign before measurements were taken after the accident.
+Anent the second issue, the Court held that there was no evidence that Love Signs breached a duty of reasonable care when it replaced lamps and ballasts within the lighted portion of the sign.
 It was not aware that the height of the sign exceeded the limits imposed by city code.
-The judgment was affirmed.

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class